prondubuisi/psalmoutput/report.md

 ## Phase 5
 ### Utilizing Psalm Baseline Feature for Civi-core Legacy code error handling

-Even though the error output from Psalm Static analysis was appreciated, there was need to handle legacy code errors with an approach that keeps them in check, while allowing for focus errors  resulting from new Pull requests.
-This was necessary because it was not feasible for the CiviCRM development team to fix all the errors already existing within the codebase(Thousands of error) before utilizing the benefits of Psalm static analysis for new pull requests.
-Most of this errors did not cause a breakdown in functionality and the dev team had both feature requests and bugs breaking CiviCRM functionality to handle.
+Even though the error output from Psalm Static analysis was appreciated, there was need to handle legacy code errors with an approach that keeps them in check, while allowing for focus on errors  resulting from new Pull requests.
+This was necessary because it was not feasible for the CiviCRM development team to fix all the errors already existing within the codebase(Thousands of errors) before utilizing the benefits of Psalm static analysis for new pull requests.
+Most of these errors did not cause a breakdown in functionality and the development team had both feature requests and bugs breaking CiviCRM functionality to handle.

-Psalm had a baseline feature which allows it to grandfather existing errors while picking up new errors from new pull requests.
+Psalm had a [baseline](https://psalm.dev/docs/running_psalm/dealing_with_code_issues/#using-a-baseline-file) feature which allows it to grandfather existing errors while picking up new errors from new pull requests.
 This was exactly what was needed.
 With the Baseline feature implemented, Psalm was able to analyze Civi-core without errors.
-It is worthy of note that CiviCRM Psalm legacy errors where marked for incremental fixing.
+It is worthy of note that CiviCRM Psalm legacy errors were marked for incremental fixing.

 Here is passing [Pull request](https://github.com/prondubuisi/civi-mirror/pull/10) and its [output](http://35.246.100.181:8080/job/civicore-pr/72/console)  with the baseline feature Implemented.

 ## Phase 6
 ### Improving Civi-core Psalm error output with bootstrap file

 With Civi-core Psalm static analysis integrated on pull requests, it was time to take a closer look at the error output, my mentors were able to dectect that most of the errors reported by Psalm were false negatives.
-This was the case because The Classes/Methods not found errors from Psalm pointed to Classes and functions that were found in the Civi-core codebase.
+This was the case because The Classes/Methods not found errors from Psalm pointed to Classes and functions that were found within the Civi-core codebase.

 The CiviCRM team faced a similar issue when integrating PHPUnit as part of their CI/CD Jenkins tool chain so the created a [Bootstrap](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) file to pull in dependcies(classes and functions) required by Civicore.
 Psalm had an `Autoloader` directive for cases like this and the directive was utilized in solving this issue.